 Theory of Mind

-Simon's clinical work was with the team at Mersey Forensic Psychology Service, a specialist NHS service providing assessment and intervention for offenders in the community and in a medium secure service.
+Simon's clinical work was previously with the team at Mersey Forensic Psychology Service, a specialist NHS service providing assessment and intervention for offenders in the community, and in a medium secure service.
 The team used a variety of approaches to work with individuals including EMDR, Schema Therapy, Mindfulness, and CBT.
 Simon was the manager and co-facilitator for the introductory sex offender group, working mainly with men who have offended sexually against children, at the stage when these men are at their most psychologically fragile and vulnerable.
 Most recently he has co-facilitated the Non-Offending Partners Group.
-The forensic team are involved in a number of research projects, regularly present at the Division of Forensic Psychology Annual Conference, and provide teaching to a range of programmes at a variety of universities.
+The forensic team have been involved in a number of research projects, regularly present at the Division of Forensic Psychology Annual Conference, and provide teaching to a range of programmes at a variety of universities.

 Attributions in male sexual offenders